auth0/docs/articles/connections/database/password-change.md

 :::panel-warning Notice
 This information applies to those using **Change Password flow v2**.
 If you are using the old **Change Password flow** or Lock v.
 8, check the notice panels (like this one) for information on differences between the two flows.

-To determine the flow version you are using, navigate to [Dashboard > Tenant Settings > Advanced](${manage_url}/#/tenant/advanced) to check if the **Change Password flow v2** toggle is enabled.
+To determine the flow version you are using, navigate to [Dashboard > Domain Settings > Advanced](${manage_url}/#/tenant/advanced) to check if the **Change Password flow v2** toggle is enabled.
 If it is, use Lock version 9/10.
 If not, use an older version of Lock to trigger the old Change Password flow.

 We strongly encourage you to enable **Change Password flow v2** and upgrade to Lock version 9 and above.
 To learn more about the vulnerability and migration, please see [Vulnerable Password Flow.](/migrations#vulnerable-password-flow).
 To learn more about migrating to Lock 10, please take a look at the [Lock 10 Migration Guide](/libraries/lock/v10/migration-guide).
 :::